Los Angeles Chargers: Jim Harbaugh (2024–present)

 The Chargers signed former Michigan football coach Jim Harbaugh on January 24, 2024.
 Harbaugh served as the coach for the San Francisco 49ers from 2011 to 2014.
 He went to Super Bowl XLVII with the 49ers where he lost to the Baltimore Ravens.
 He was the Michigan football coach from 2015 to 2024.
 There, he had a total record of 86–25 while reaching the college football playoffs three times, as well as winning the 2024 National Championship.
 Before his coaching career, Jim Harbaugh was a quarterback for the Chargers from 1999 to 2000.

 The Chargers finished the 2024 season with an improved record of 11–6, securing the 5th seed in the AFC.
 They lost to the Houston Texans in the Wild Card round of the 2024–25 NFL playoffs.
+In 2025, the Chargers had a similar fate, again finishing 11-6 and losing in the wild card round of the 2025-26 NFL playoffs, though this time to the New England Patriots.